When starting your podcast, you need to decide whether to use a DIY approach or hire professionals.

-There are pros and cons to each approach, so here’s our handy guide to help you choose whether you produce your podcast yourself or hire a production company...
+Each approach has pros and cons, so here’s our handy guide to help you choose whether to produce your podcast yourself or hire a production company...

 Understanding the Options

-First, it’s important to understand the two options available to you.
+First, it’s essential to understand the two options available to you.
 If you choose to do the podcast yourself, you’ll be responsible for everything to do with the podcast - as the name suggests.
-This includes planning, recording, editing, hosting, distribution and promoting the podcast.
+This includes planning, recording, editing, hosting, distributing and promoting the podcast.

-Conversely, hiring a production company takes a lot of those responsibilities off your hands.
-Whilst you’ll still be involved in the planning and recording of your podcast, a lot of the process will be handled by the production company, including the potentially time-consuming process of editing.
+Conversely, hiring a production company takes many of those responsibilities off your hands.
+Whilst you’ll still be involved in the planning and recording of your podcast, the production company will handle a lot of the process, including the potentially time-consuming process of editing.

-If you’re leaning towards the DIY route, there are a number of things you need to consider before making your final decision.
+If you’re leaning towards the DIY route, you need to consider several things before making your final decision.
 For example, although you’ll save yourself the fee you would pay a production company, you’ll be putting an extra drain on other resources such as time and focus for you and your team.

-When producing a podcast you should expect to spend an hour recording the episode, and then between 3 to 4 hours editing the podcast, uploading it to your hosting provider, writing the show notes and creating the promotional material for the episode.
+When producing a podcast, you should expect to spend an hour recording the episode and between 3 to 4 hours editing the podcast, uploading it to your hosting provider, writing the show notes and creating the promotional material for the episode.

 Expect to spend at least 4+ hours creating each episode for your podcast

-You’ll also need to invest in specialist equipment which comes with a cost attached.
+You’ll also need to invest in specialist equipment which will cost you.

-Running a podcast completely in-house is a lot more work than you might think.
-As well as all the planning and effort that goes into recording each episode, you then need to deal with the post-production which includes editing, hosting, distribution and promotion.
+Running a podcast in-house is much more work than you might think.
+As well the planning and effort that goes into recording each episode, you then need to deal with the post-production, which includes editing, hosting, distribution and promotion.
 These can all be time-consuming parts of the process.

-When it comes to editing, each episode will need to be edited from the raw files into a polished final product.
-If you’re taking this responsibility on as well, it not only takes time and expertise, but a good computer and specialist software.
+Each episode must be edited from the raw files into a polished final product.
+If you’re taking this responsibility on as well, it takes time, expertise, and a good computer and specialist software.

-Editing involves seamlessly removing mistakes, false starts, background noise, as well as applying compression and EQ to make sure you can hear everyone speaking clearly.
+Editing involves seamlessly removing mistakes, false starts, and background noise and applying compression and EQ to make sure you can hear everyone speaking clearly.

-If the process of editing seems too daunting, you can opt for a hybrid DIY & Production Company approach and outsource the editing to the specialists.
+If the editing process seems too daunting, you can opt for a hybrid DIY & Production Company approach and outsource the editing to specialists.
 At Story Ninety-Four, we offer an Edit Only service which means that all the editing is taken care of by us, so you don’t have to worry about it.

-Lastly, you need to think about the quality of your podcast, and remember the reason for starting it in the first place.
-If you don’t have much experience in podcast production, the quality of your podcast may be of a lower standard than you were hoping for, which in turn may then detract from the overall aim.
+Lastly, you need to think about the quality of your podcast and remember the reason for starting it in the first place.
+If you don’t have much experience in podcast production, your podcast’s quality may be lower than you were hoping for, which may detract from the overall aim.

 The DIY approach is perfect for some aspiring podcasters, but not all.